Basel – one canton, three municipalities

 Riehen – one big green village

-Despite its population of almost 21,000, Riehen has managed to preserve its congenial village character, combining the benefits of a country lifestyle with a lively cultural scene, which features among others the internationally renowned Fondation Beyeler.
+Despite its population of more than 21,000, Riehen has managed to preserve its congenial village character, combining the benefits of a country lifestyle with a lively cultural scene, which features among others the internationally renowned Fondation Beyeler.
 In Riehen, compassion, health, integration and development are more than mere words; they are living values that have been recognised by UNICEF’s “Child Friendly Municipality Award” and the “European Energy Award in Gold”.
 Riehen considers these honours to be both a reward and an incentive to retain the town’s high quality of life.
 One of the outstanding landmarks highlighting this ambition is Wenkenpark, a park area lined with villas whose foundations date back to Roman times.

 Bettingen – the village high above Basel